What is Therapy Like?

 Psychodynamic Approach: Develop awareness of unconscious patterns that drive your behavior.
 Bringing what is unconscious to conscious awareness can provide a foundation for gaining a deeper self-understanding, developing goals, and making changes to your behavior and ultimately to your life.

 Narrative Therapy: How we live our lives is often based upon the stories that we tell ourselves, even when we aren’t aware of it.
 These may come from the influence of others, society, or aspects of our history.
-Narrative Therapy is a non-blaming approach that invites you to examine the stories that have shaped your life.
+Narrative Therapy invites you to examine the stories that have shaped your life.
 Through various aspects of “re-authoring” these stories, you can expand your sense of who you are and the possibility of what could be.

 Yoga, Mindfulness, and Breathwork: When we are anxious, stressed, depressed, or overwhelmed, this manifests not only in our minds, but in our bodies.
 Yoga, mindfulness, and breath work are all ways to become more present and tuned into our needs and to the world around us, as well as ground us in our physical bodies in order to regain a sense of balance and control.
 When we are attuned and present, we are able to attend more meaningfully to our lives.